simnibs/simnibs/docs/documentation/command_line/dwi2cond.rst

 * Direct mapping based on linear rescaling of the diffusion tensors (`Rullmann et al., 2009 <https://doi.org/10.1016/j.neuroimage.2008.09.009>`_; `Tuch et al., 2001 <https://doi.org/10.1073/pnas.171473898>`_).
 * Inhomogeneous, isotropic conductivities,  calculated as the mean conductivities of tensors of the direct mapping approach.
 * Volume normalized mapping (`Güllmar et al., 2010 <https://doi.org/10.1016/j.neuroimage.2010.02.014>`_) that keeps the geometric mean of the eigenvalues identical to the standard isotropic conductivity.
 * SimNIBS ensures that all conductivity tensors are positive definite.
 This is done to ensure that the FEM solver will robustly converge.
 In addition, a maximal conductivity of 2 S/m and a maximal ratio of 10 between the largest and smallest conductivity eigenvalues is enforced to guarantee a realistic conductivity range.
-The latter values can be changed in the **simnibs_gui**.
+The latter values can be changed in the GUI or scripts.